zkxs/cuniq/README.md

 For **reporting line occurrence counts** cuniq reliably outperforms GNU uniq in all cases except one:

 > [!NOTE]
-> If your input has extremely few duplicates and you want a sorted report, than you're better off using `sort | uniq c`.
+> If your input has extremely few duplicates and you want a sorted report, than you're better off using `sort | uniq -c`.
 > This is because with extremely few duplicates both approaches must sort nearly all of the input, but cuniq also wastes
 > time building a hash table.